harveyvn/Hardware-basierte-Sicherheit/Isolation - 01.md

 ### 1. Disadvantages

-- Any **shared system resources** can be used to establish Covert Channel
+- Any **shared system resources** can be used to establish Covert Channels
-- Any **Side Channel Leakage** can be used to establish Covert Channel
+- Any **Side Channel Leakage** can be used to establish Covert Channels

 ### 2. Methods